Driving under the influence of alcohol

 Even having one drink can put you over the limit so the best approach is none.

 “DRINK DRIVE AND I’LL GIE YE A BLAST OF MA’ CHRISTMAS SPIRIT“

 Unlike many driving offences, drink-driving is a criminal offence.
 If found guilty, you’ll face tough penalties – even if it’s a first offence:

 - An offence which stays on your licence for 11 years

 - Potential loss of your vehicle

-“CRASH AND YOU’LL NO BE ABLE TO COME ROUND FOR MY MINCE AND TATTIES“
+“CRASH AND YOU’LL NO BE ABLE TO COME ROUND FOR MY MINCEPIES“

-Suggest that they choose an alternative way of getting where they’re going – or you could alert nearby bar staff, security staff or call the police.
-Before dialling the police, make sure you have noted:
+Suggest they choose an alternative way of getting where they’re going – or you could alert someone else nearby or call the police.
+Before dialling the police, make sure you’ve noted:

 - The car registration number